mateuszkornecki/treefrog-vision/README.md

 If you have any question, don't hesitate, just ask me!

 ###
-helped in the development of the application
+helped in the process of building the application
 - [Justyna Stanach](https://pl.linkedin.com/in/justyna-stanach-45428814b) (UX designer)
+- Katarzyna Kasprzyk (vision therapist, consultant)